 The new deal includes the NASCAR Hall of Fame ceremony and season-ending banquets as well as rights to certain NASCAR K&N Series, NASCAR Whelen Modified Tour and NASCAR Toyota (Mexico) events and Spanish-language broadcast rights on Telemundo and Mun2 for national series events and the Toyota (Mexico) Series races.

 "[NBC's] football package on Sunday night is the number one show on television, and along with the Kentucky Derby and the Triple Crown, of course the NHL and the Stanley Cup playoffs, the French Open, they are the home to championship programming and we'll be promoted and marketed and shown alongside those top tier events," said Steve Herbst, NASCAR's VP of broadcasting and production.

 The NBC partnership takes over for ESPN, which currently airs the final 17 Cup races as well as the entire Nationwide Series schedule through 2014.
-Turner Sports, which holds rights through next year for a six-race summer stretch, which also see its deal end with no renewal.
-That package, as well as the first half of the Nationwide Series is still available, with Fox being floated as a possible suitor.
+Likewise, Turner Sports has the broadcast rights through next year for a six-race summer stretch.

 "We have enjoyed very strong partnerships with both Turner and ESPN over the years,'' said NASCAR chairman Brian France.
 "We are committed to being great partners to them throughout the 2014 season and continuing the many friendships that we have with both companies for years to come."

-Upon announcement of the deal, ESPN and Turner issued statements:
+Upon announcement of the deal, ESPN president John Skipper issued a statement: